statdivlab/groves/README.md

     if (!require("remotes", quietly = TRUE))
-        install.packages("remotes") # check that devtools is installed remotes::install_github("statdivlab/grove")
+        install.packages("remotes") # check that devtools is installed remotes::install_github("statdivlab/groves")
-    library(grove)
+    library(groves)

 ## Usage

 This package is still in development.
-Vignettes are coming soon, with instructions and examples of how to use `grove` to analysis your gene trees.
+Vignettes are coming soon, with instructions and examples of how to use `groves` to analysis your gene trees.

 ## Issues/Requests

-If you have any issues using our software or further questions please submit an issue [here](https://github.com/statdivlab/grove/issues).
+If you have any issues using our software or further questions please submit an issue [here](https://github.com/statdivlab/groves/issues).